Posted By Chris Dimick on March 1, 2012

 Once received, each of these requests requires personal attention.
 Processing a record request is much more difficult than pressing print on a computer screen or walking a chart to the copy machine, says Colleen Goethals, MS, RHIA, FAHIMA, a release of information and HIM consultant with Midwest Medical Records Association, based in Schaumburg, IL.*

-For each request, staff must validate a requestor’s authorization signature with a signature in the medical record; locate records; select the requested documents; review the record to ensure the authorization is valid for the release all requested information (such as HIV testing, substance abuse treatment, or behavioral health records); and then prepare and send the request.
+For each request, staff must validate a requestor’s patient access request signature with a signature in the medical record; locate records; select the requested documents; review the record to ensure the authorization is valid for the release all requested information (such as HIV testing, substance abuse treatment, or behavioral health records); and then prepare and send the request.

 Is There a Fee?

-Facilities have the right to charge fees to offset the labor involved in copying and assembling records.
+Facilities have the right to charge fees to offset the labor involved in copying the records.
+However, a provider cannot deny you a copy of your records because you have not paid for the treatment services you received.

 Still other facilities do not charge for copies at all, or only charge for requests that exceed a set page limit, according Goethals.
-She advises requesting information on fees before submitting a record request.
+She advises requesting information on fees before submitting a patient access to records request.

 When the records are ready, HIM departments will either transfer the record to the requested healthcare provider through e-mail, fax, or mail, or they will alert the requestor that the physical copies are ready for pickup.